Jul 23, 2025 | By: Foot & Ankle Centers of Frisco, Little Elm, McKinney

 - Patients who have limited ability to move due to surgery or illness

 To manage pressure sores, it is essential to relieve pressure by changing positions regularly, maintaining good hygiene, and using specialized cushions or mattresses.
-If a sore develops, seek medical attention as these can quickly worsen if not treated properly.
+If a sore develops, seek medical attention at Foot & Ankle Centers as these can quickly worsen if not treated properly.

 2. Importance of Early Care